 4. Cutting type of propagation of crop

 Marcotting is a practical vegetative propagation method.
 In this practice, the bark of a branch is peeled off with a knife, up to a considerable length.
 This should not be more than 5 cm long.
-Soil rich in organic manure is tied to the peeled portion by means of coconut husks or any suitable device.
+Soil rich in organic manure is tied to the peeled portion by means of coconut husks or any suitable device the propagation of crops.

 Vines (runners) in Irish potato.
 Some are grown from rhizomes as in grasses and ginger with horizontal underground stems, containing nodes and internodes.
 Also, the roots of plants can be used as is the case of breadfruit-and carrot and cut leaf as in the case of bryophyllum.